pratch/MobiHoc-2018/README.md

 # SICE 2020 Web Site

-This repository contains code and data for the MobiHoc 2018 web site.
+This repository contains code and data for the SICE 2020 web site.

 ## License